Quantum-Optics-LKB/xp2nlse-ml/README.md

 ### Parameter Spaces
 - `number_of_n2`: Number of different n2 values for training.
 - `number_of_isat`: Number of different Isat values for training.
-- `n2`: Range of n2 values. (we use logspaces to ensure that that all parameters are represented)
+- `n2`: Range of n2 values (we use logspaces to ensure that that all parameters are represented).
-- `isat`: Range of Isat values. (we use logspaces to ensure that that all parameters are represented)
+- `isat`: Range of Isat values (we use logspaces to ensure that that all parameters are represented).

 ### Laser Parameters
 - `input_power`: Input power of the laser (W).
 - `alpha`: Absorption parameter ($m^{-1}$) $I = I_0 \cdot e^{-\alpha \cdot L}$.
 - `waist_input_beam`: Waist $\sigma$ (m) of the input gaussian beam $I_0 = e^{\frac{-(X^2 + Y^2)}{ \sigma^2} }$.
-- `non_locality_length`: Length of non locality (m)
+- `non_locality_length`: Length of non locality (m).

 For for more information on the generation process see [NLSE](https://github.com/Quantum-Optics-LKB/NLSE) documentation.

 ### Training Parameters
-- `training`: Do you want to generate and train a model ?
+- `training`:  Boolean indicating whether to train the model.
 - `learning_rate`: Learning rate for training.

 The training is done is batches.